 Distance in Miles: 28.8

 I go into auto-pilot mode after the specter of the passes.
 The trail joins a motorcycle path, which I dislike.
 Even though there are no motorcycles to dodge, the trail is rutted and rocky, with a few mud pits.
-I am glad when we reach the junction up Texas Creek and are back to a foot trail.
+I’m glad when we reach the junction up Texas Creek and are back to a foot trail.
 We pass a truck with a tail-gate down right at the trailhead.
 There are several people sitting in chairs around the tailgate, their backpacks leaned against the truck.
 It looks all the world like trail magic but it’s not.
 I linger for a bit, trying to figure out the situation, and learn that the 4 of them have just gotten back after a weekend trip.
 They stuff their faces with cheese-its while I stare and make small talk.
 No one offers to share and I move on, feeling deflated.
 So close.
 No one along the CDT, or even CT for that matter, knows what trail magic is, it seems.
 But they would do well not to mimic it so closely, getting my hopes up!
 That’s ok, all the easy hitches to and from towns are also trail magic, so we’ve seen our fair share.

-We run into Palisade on the way up towards the last pass.
+We run into Palisade on the way towards the last pass.
 I didn’t think we would catch him since he’s such a fast kid.
-He is camping at a lake in a nice wooded area and has found a few others for a trail family.
+He’s camping at a lake in a nice wooded area and has found a few others for a trail family.
 We push on even though we’re unsure of water and shelter at Cottonwood Pass.
-I’m relieved that there is a small lake with a few trees once we get there.
+I’m relieved that there’s a small lake with a few trees once we get there.
 There are also many vehicles parked at the lot and I once again sniff around for the possibility of trail magic, if only to get some water.
-I am a little leery about run-off from the newly-paved road into the nearby lake.
+I’m a little leery about run-off from the newly-paved road into the nearby lake.
 But I end up filtering from it anyways.
-No one is even curious about us backpackers…we are a dime a dozen in Colorado.
+No one is even curious about us backpackers…we’re a dime a dozen in Colorado.